How Peppercorn Size Affects Flavor: Science-Backed Guide for Cooks

 Conclusion

-The next time you reach for that pepper mill, remember: peppercorn size isn’t just about aesthetics — it’s a powerful tool in your culinary arsenal.
-Whether you’re seasoning a tenderloin or sprinkling a dash over your morning avocado toast, the size and grind can make or break your flavor profile.
+The next time you reach for that pepper mill, remember: peppercorn size isn't just about aesthetics — it's a scientifically proven tool in your culinary arsenal.
+Whether you're seasoning a tenderloin or sprinkling a dash over your morning avocado toast, the size and grind can make or break your flavor profile.

 Seasoning breakfast toast with fresh ground pepper